-Power prices have come back sharply - roughly halving over the first half of 2023.
+As we show in Figures 8 and 9 below, power prices have come back sharply - roughly halving over the first half of 2023.
 Nevertheless, Jean-Hugues points out that even after the falls, power prices remain elevated relative to history.
-Ukraine may have caused them to spike, but he notes that they were already rising in advance of the invasion given very slim reserve margins.
+Ukraine may have caused them to spike, but they were already rising in advance of the invasion given very slim reserve margins.